telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

         - Enter the Fiddler Everywhere proxy port in the **PORT** field.
 By default, the port is `8866`.

-        >tip With the current setup, you can capture non-secure HTTP traffic.
-However, if you try to open any HTTPS website, you'll get the "This site's security certificate is not trusted!" error.
-To fix this issue, trust the Fiddler root certificate.

->important The last step is crucial, and HTTPS browsing will fail if the certificate is not trusted!
-Newer iOS versions will show that the certificate is successfully installed.
-Still, HTTPS sites will fail to open due to security errors if the certificate is not explicitly enabled/fully trusted.

 ## Configuring the Fiddler proxy on iOS Emulator

-The later versions of the iOS simulators, accessible through XCode, are using the macOS system proxy by default.
+The later versions of the iOS simulators, accessible through Xcode, are using the macOS system proxy by default.

 1. In Fiddler Everywhere, open the **Traffic** pane and enable the system capturing mode by toggling ON the **System Proxy** switch.